flexile-white-logo

 • Production data

-Geno breeds on a greener cow using individual measurements of methane emissions and feed efficiency on the dairy cows in the barn (Greenfeed and feed trough with weight registration)
+Geno breeds a greener cow using individual measurements of methane emissions and feed efficiency on dairy cows in the barn (Greenfeed and feed troughs with weight recording)

-NIBIO conducts experiments with methane measurements when the cow grazes
+NIBIO conducts experiments with methane measurements when cows graze

-Nord University conducts behavioral studies with video and Real Time Location System (RTLS) and runs feeding trials with various additives (macroalgae, biochar)
+Nord University is conducting behavioral studies with video and Real Time Location System (RTLS) and running feeding trials with various additives (macroalgae, biochar)

 The greenhouse

-The greenhouse was built and put into use in 2007.
+The greenhouse was built and put into operation in 2007.
 It has a total floor area of 3,000 m².
 Half of the area is used for plant production.
-The rest of the area consists of a construction hall, designed for the landscape gardeners, as well as common rooms such as changing rooms, sanitary facilities and classrooms. and a separate processing room.
+The rest of the area consists of a construction hall, intended for the landscape gardeners, as well as common rooms such as changing rooms, sanitary facilities and classrooms. and a separate processing room.

 Here, tomatoes are grown on 1/3 of the area.
-There are an average of 1.5 new plants set out each year, and the plants that are set out are raised in the greenhouse.
-The tomato crop is now at 70 tonnes per year. year.
-The rest of the area used for plant cultivation is used for Christmas- and summer flowers.
+There are an average of 1.5 sets of new plants each year, and the plants that are set out are raised in the greenhouse.
+The tomato crop is now 70 tons per year.
+The rest of the area used for plant cultivation is used for Christmas and summer flowers.

 Energy consumption

 There is an annual consumption of electricity of 1.1 GWh (1.1 million kWh).
 Tomato production in particular is dependent on a lot of light all year round.
-Furthermore, around 800,000 kWh of heat energy is used a year to keep production in the greenhouse going.
+Furthermore, about 800,000 kWh of heat energy is used per year to keep production in the greenhouse running.
 Most of this energy comes from the heat storage installed in the greenhouse.

-In the greenhouse, an advanced system has been built to take care of heat energy created by solar heat and light in the greenhouse.
-In the roof of the greenhouse, aerotempers have been installed which, through cooling and dehumidification of the air, make it possible to take care of the excess energy.
+An advanced system has been built in the greenhouse to store heat energy created by solar heat and light in the greenhouse.
+Aerotherms have been installed on the roof of the greenhouse, which, through cooling and dehumidifying the air, make it possible to store excess energy.
 The energy is stored underground in a large water tank (short-term storage).
-When the water in this storage has reached a certain temperature, the heat is led further down into deep boreholes outside the greenhouse (long-term storage).
+When the water in this storage has reached a certain temperature, the heat is conducted further down into deep boreholes outside the greenhouse (long-term storage).
 There are a total of 44 boreholes in which the heat energy can be stored.
-The heat is taken out in the cold season, and the effect is increased by using heat pumps.
-Annually, the heat storage provides a net delivery of more than 900,000 kWh of heat energy.
-The use of propane for heating has fallen sharply since the thermal storage was put into use.
+The heat is extracted during the cold season, and the effect is increased by using heat pumps.
+The heat storage provides a net delivery of just over 900,000 kWh of heat energy annually.
+The use of propane for heating has decreased significantly since the heat storage was put into use.
 The heat from the heat storage is used to heat the greenhouse, as well as classrooms, offices and other common rooms at the school.
-Heating pipes have been laid in the ground which transport the heat around the school grounds.
+Heat pipes have been laid in the ground to transport the heat around the school grounds.

-The heat storage has been developed by researchers at Gether AS in collaboration with Trøndelag County Council, SINTEF, Kværner and the school.
+The heat storage system was developed by researchers at Gether AS in collaboration with Trøndelag County Council, SINTEF, Kværner and the school.

-We believe in the meeting between researchers, farmers, businesses, employees and students.
-At Mære, we unite around common challenges in climate and energy, and innovations are created.
+We believe in the meeting between researchers, farmers, business, employees and students.
+At Mære we meet around common challenges within climate and energy and here innovations are created.
 Our task is to be a good arena for R&D, where we can contribute with buildings, land, livestock and skilled employees as well as a large network within the agricultural industry.